mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen, Lecture 3
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 3
 ## June 11, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)